baban/flextures/README.md

 Major different point is four.

 1. Fixture file prefered CSV to YAML.
-2. loading don't stop, if table columns are not match fixture file's column
+2. Even if, not match column's structure, loading don't stop and auto padding data.
 3. Fixture file name can change, if file name is not equal table name.
 4. Fixture data can translate to use filter, like factory girl.